HomeVertebratesSloth

 Parasites

-The algae-covered bodies of many sloth species, including the pale-throated three-toed sloth, the brown-throated three-toed sloth, and Linnaeus’s two-toed sloth, serve as hosts to numerous commensal and parasitic arthropods.
-These include moths, mosquitoes, sandflies, triatomine bugs, lice, beetles, ticks, and mites.
+The bodies of several well-studied sloth species, including the pale-throated three-toed sloth, the brown-throated three-toed sloth, and Linnaeus’s two-toed sloth, serve as hosts to numerous arthropods, like moths, mosquitoes, sandflies, triatomine bugs, lice, beetles, ticks, and mites.

 Adaptations